How to Replace Your Serpentine Belt

 Serpentine belts don’t need to be replaced particularly often.
 Most last for around 50,000 to 100,000 miles.
 Consult your owner’s manual maintenance section for replacement intervals.
 When you notice one of these four signs, it’s time for a new serpentine belt: Serpentine belt transfer power from the engine’s crank shaft to the engines alternator, power steering pump, smog pump*, and air conditioner compressor.
 This one belt provides power to all the vehicles components.
 Some vehicles have a dedicated belt for the alternator just in case the serpentine belt should break.
 The vehicle can continue driving until it reaches a safe place to stop.

-- Lack of power steering or air conditioning: The serpentine belt controls peripherals such as power steering and air conditioning, so a breakdown of one or both may signal that you need a replacement.
+- Lack of power steering or air conditioning: The serpentine belt controls peripherals such as power steering and air conditioning, and these devices take a lot of torque from the belt to turn, so if you turn the wheel, or turn on the AC and hear squealing, the chances are, your belt has worn.

 - Wear and tear: If a visual inspection of the serpentine belt reveals significant wear and tear, including cracks, separation, or damage, it’s time for a new belt.